ed-lopez/wisebit.io/content/post/ipad-blogging/index.md

 ---
-title: Hello World
+title: Creating this blog...
-description: Welcome to Hugo Theme Stack
+description: How I created this blog on my iPad Pro in 15 minutes...
-slug: hello-world
+slug: ipad-blogging
-date: 2022-03-06 00:00:00+0000
+date: 2023-03-18
 image: cover.jpg
 categories:
-    - Example Category
+    - Programming
 tags:
-    - Example Tag
+    - iPad
 ---

 Welcome to Hugo theme Stack.
 This is your first post.
 Edit or delete it, then start writing!